circabs/xl-json/README.md

 results.cursor('customer').pipe(process.stdout);

-// Also exposes a stream which can be written of piped somewhere
+// Also exposes a stream which can be written or piped somewhere

 ```